This content is not available in your preferred language.

 Machines that are not connected to the network can still gain access to software in the VLA through a disconnected license.
 To create a disconnected license, launch Volume License Manager (VLM) and ensure that the user or computer is added to NI VLM and that all software permissions have been assigned.
 Use the following methods to create a disconnected license depending on what version of VLM you have.

-Note: If you would like to disconnect more than one license files, use the shift and control keys to select multiple computers/users for disconnection, right-click and choose Disconnect.
+Note: If you would like to disconnect more than one license file, use the shift and control keys to select multiple computers/users for disconnection, right-click and choose Disconnect.

 Next Step: Generating an Activity Compliance or VLA Log